Saelyria/Corduroy/README.md

 ## The basics: All right, coordinators look cool.
 But what does Corduroy do?

 The bread and butter of Corduroy are the `Navigator` (an object that handles navigation and precondition evaluation), the `Coordinator` (a navigation item that handles navigation logic for a view controller) and the `CoordinatorManageable` (your view controller).
-The biggest shift to starting with Corduroy is that the things you navigate to and from are not view controllers; instead, you navigate to and from *coordinators* - I explain the reasons for this in the 'advantages' section.
-Navigation is done with a simple call to a `Navigator`, passing in the type of the next coordinator you want to navigate to:
+The biggest shift to starting with Corduroy is that the things you navigate to and from are not view controllers; instead, you navigate to and from *coordinators*.
+Navigation is done with a simple call to a `Navigator`, passing in the type of the next coordinator you want to navigate to and how you want to present it:

 ```swift
 navigator.go(to: MyCoordinator.self, by: .modallyPresenting)